raghuvanshimanish657/LeetCode-Problems/Alternate Vowel and Consonant String - GFG/README.md

 S = "aeroplane"
 <strong>Output:</strong> alanepero
 <strong>Explanation</strong>: <strong>a</strong>l<strong>a</strong>n<strong>e</strong>p<strong>e</strong>r<strong>o
-</strong>The vowels and cosonants are arranged
+</strong>The vowels and consonants are arranged
 alternatively with vowels shown in bold.
 Also, there's no lexicographically smaller string possible with required conditions.